Abuhaneeph/RemitX-smartcontract/README.md

 ### 5. BTCStaking

-- **Purpose:** Mock staking contract for BTC, mints lstBTC at a 1:1 ratio for testing.
+- **Purpose:** Mock staking contract for wBTC, mints lstBTC at a 1:1 ratio for testing.
 - **Features:**
   - Stake/unstake logic
   - Reward minting